 Peer pressure certainly plays a role in curtailing one of the most utopian-sounding ideas about vacation, the unlimited vacation option.
 This idea, touted by business strategy innovators like Adobe and Twitter, sounds like it could potentially result in the vacation(s) of a life time.

 It turns out to work better on paper than in practice.
 The HBR notes that factors like peer pressure and warrior mentality more often create a culture in which people are afraid to take any vacation, lest they are perceived as lazy or uncommitted.
+This stereotype is very unfair and a shaming culture is could hamper working relationships between co-workers.
+A colleague recently booked a cruise with Vision Cruise that she had definitely earned and we had no issue with this as she was entitled to this.
+It’s important to have other areas of your life beyond work and to spend quality time with your family.

 What we’re talkin’ about!